microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 ![](../Manual/Images/AzureDevOpsWhereIsYourpage.png)

-2. To keep it simple, click on **Azure Repos Git** as we made the source code available in the Azure DevOps portal:
+2. Click on **Azure Repos Git** as we made the source code available in the Azure DevOps portal:

 ![](../Manual/Images/AzureDevOpsWhereIsYourpage2.png)